alleyinteractive/alley-scripts/packages/scaffolder/docs/2-features.md

 files:
   - source: case-study.stub
     destination: src/case-study/{{ wpClassFilename inputs.caseStudyName }}
 ```

-The `case-study.stub` file will be sourced from within the `case-studies`
+The `case-study.stub` file will always be sourced from within the `case-studies`
 directory.
 The generated file will be copied to the `${CWD}/src/case-study`
 directory.
 This works well for most cases to allow the scaffolder to be used
 wherever you'd like in the project.
 However, there are some use cases where